-Further, when auto insurance losses become less predictable carriers are forced to increase rates for everyone eliminating any initial savings that might be found for some drivers.
+When auto insurance losses become less predictable carriers are forced to increase rates for everyone eliminating any initial savings that might be found for some drivers.

-Since a 2018 ban on the use of education and occupation by the New York Department of Financial Services, customers of GEICO and Progressive (the only two companies who used the factors in New York) have seen premium increases, while premiums for those same companies have remained steady or even decreased in New Jersey.
+Since a 2018 ban on the use of education and occupation was put in place by the New York Department of Financial Services, customers of GEICO and Progressive have experienced significantly higher base rate increases than customers of those same companies in New Jersey.